Maud Sulter: Jeanne Duval: A Melodrama I–IV

 Inspired by poetry written by Jeanne Duval and her way of writing "which explore[d] her sensuality, sensuality and ethnicity..."
 This work was created in 1994, after multiple other works inspired by Duval, such as Zabat and Les Bijoux.
 Sulter had a "visual fascination with Jeanne Duval" since 1988, which "willed" her to create a piece more specific to Duval.
 This series of four photocollages features a portrait photographer Nadar, who was close with Duval.
 Sulter also published a book in relation to this piece, titled Jeanne Duval: A Melodrama, which can be accessed by clicking here.
 This was exhibited at National Galleries of Scotland, Edinburgh, in 2003.

 Blackwomen's Creativity Project

-Sulter worked with Sheba Feminist Publisher's Collective, starting in 1982.
+Sulter worked with Sheba Feminist Publishers' collective, starting in 1982.
 As the collective's only Black woman writer at the time, Sulter recognized an increasing need for writing tailored to Black women.
 She co-founded the Blackwomen's Creativity Project in the early 1980s with Ingrid Pollard.
-The magazine created a variety of content ranging from "hair braiding, poetry and performance"..
+The magazine created a variety of content ranging from "hair braiding, poetry and performance".
 She created her own publishing imprint, Urban Fox Press, releasing a new edition of her first collection of poetry, As a Blackwoman, along with her second poetry collection, Zabat: Poetics of a Family Tree, both in 1989.